-my take: this memoir left me breathless. i've never read a memoir written with such urgency. i kept waiting for the author and his life to slow down ... and it doesn't, really, even after his encounter with the house of prayer no. 2.
+My take: This memoir left me breathless.
+I've never read a memoir written with such urgency.
+I kept waiting for the author and his life to slow down ... and it doesn't, really, even after his encounter with the House of Prayer No. 2.

-it starts out "Say you have a 'special child,' which in the South means one between Down's and dyslexic." by the time he is in kindergarten, the teacher sees potential: "Miss Perk says the way other children follow the special child around, that the special child will be something someday, but she doesn't say what."
+It starts out "Say you have a 'special child,' which in the South means one between Down's and dyslexic."
+By the time he is in kindergarten, the teacher sees potential: "Miss Perk says the way other children follow the special child around, that the special child will be something someday, but she doesn't say what."

-the memoir goes on chronologically to tell what happens to the special child. there aren't any chapter breaks or headings - just short pauses between memories - which adds to the persistent tone of the work.
+The memoir goes on chronologically to tell what happens to the special child. there aren't any chapter breaks or headings - just short pauses between memories - which adds to the persistent tone of the work.

-i've never heard of mark richard or his works, but i really enjoyed reading about his life and his spiritual journey. mostly, it's remarkable he survived his life. he seems slightly hell-bent on destroying himself, while always asking God for a sign. it reminded me a bit of anne lamott and mary karr - two other unconventional voices in the spiritual memoir genre.
+I've never heard of Mark Richard or his works, but I really enjoyed reading about his life and his spiritual journey.
+Mostly, it's remarkable he survived his life.
+He seems slightly hell-bent on destroying himself, while always asking God for a sign.
+It reminded me a bit of Anne Lamott and Mary Karr - two other unconventional voices in the spiritual memoir genre.

-my source: ff&w list
+my source: Festival of Faith and Writing list

-my verdict: worth a read.
+my verdict: Worth a read.